 The Fox News Network posted a video on the Admiral promoting what I would call out as an irrational comparison between Kaepernick’s protest to the service members during the attack on Pearl Harbor.
 Military are required under the oppressive UCMJ (Uniform Code of Military Justice) to stand for the national anthem during morning colors.
-Civilians have that right to show resistance to the mindless pride of a country that, according to a study from Princeton University I critiqued, is more of an oligarchy than a democracy.
+Civilians, on the other hand, have the freedom to demonstrate resistance to the mindless pride of a country that, according to a study from Princeton University I critiqued, is more of an oligarchy than a democracy.

-Watch the Fox News clip of the despicable Admiral Harry B. Harris Jr. indirectly criticizing a civilian’s right to protest injustice.
-This high-ranking officer of the United States Navy received applause from the law-abiding, unconditionally loyal anti-intellectuals to an oppressive totalitarian country in charge of the most violent military organization in the world.
+Watch the Fox News clip of Admiral Harry B. Harris Jr. indirectly criticizing a civilian’s right to protest injustice.
+This high-ranking officer of the United States Navy received applause from the law-abiding, unconditionally loyal anti-intellectuals to a corporate-owned country in charge of the most violent military organization in the world.
 It goes to show what kind of organization the United States Navy is for promoting a man who hates democracy.
 Fox News quoted the Admiral’s words as follows:

 “You can bet that the men and women that we honor today – and those who died that fateful morning 75 years ago – never took a knee and never failed to stand when they heard our national anthem being played,” Harris said.

 Let us not forget that the unconstitutional and oppressive mass incarceration of the UCMJ currently holding all sailors accountable have no choice but to salute during the national anthem.
-Any act of protest is punishable under the UCMJ.
+Any act of protest is punishable under the UCMJ, which is automatically a violation of the Constitution’s right to free speech under the first amendment (perhaps I should also recommend Admiral Harris and the rest of the Navy to not recite the Sailor’s Creed anymore since it’s just empty words to them).
 I critiqued one unfortunate incident of a sailor inspired by Kaepernick.
 She was punished, and I concluded whether it is really necessary for service members transitioning from civilian to a military lifestyle to be stripped from their natural constitutional rights.
 And for what?
 The UCMJ?
 Obedience to the law?
 Legal and illegal is all that matters in the United States Navy.
 Not right and wrong.
 A lot of these laws are not just.
 The purpose is basically similar to the mass incarceration that would scar service members for the rest of their lives.
 Not only that, but their right to find good work with fair pay is limited after they leave the military with a dishonorable discharge.